yonkov/ever-universe-websites/services_ever_co/themes/ever/README.md

 * Contact Form 7 - The most popular and acknowledged free plugin for creating contact forms.
 To edit an existing contact form on the website, go to `dashboard->contact->contact forms` and click on the form you want to edit.
 It is fairly easy to use, however, if you need further assistance, they provide an awesome [documentation](https://contactform7.com/docs/) that you can always refer to.

-* Counter Number Showcase - A very simple plugin that animates the statistics tab on the home page.
+* Counter Number Showcase - Very nice plugin that animates the statistics tab on the home page.
 You can edit the options from `dashboard->counter numbers-> all counters`.
 Very intuitive and easy to use.

 * Loco translate - It helps creating and maintaining .po and .mo translation files directly from the browser.
 You can use this plugin to translate plugins, themes or custom strings via the WordPress dashboard.
 To translate a plugin, e.g. simple job board, go to `dashboard -> loco translate -> plugins -> simple job board plugin`.
 Click on the desired translation (edit) and start translating!
 As simple as that.